Widespread cyberattack hits major European companies

-A widespread cyberattack rippled across Europe on Tuesday, disrupting the computer systems of banks and major companies in Ukraine, Russia, Britain and elsewhere, and potentially infecting them with a ransomware virus.
+A widespread cyberattack rippled across Europe on Tuesday, disrupting the computer systems of banks and major companies in Ukraine, Russia, Britain and elsewhere — and mirroring a crippling ransomware assault a month ago.

 Merck & Co., an American pharmaceutical company, tweeted that its computer network "was compromised ... as part of the global hack."